-- 5.21 The PORPS has advanced to the stage of the issue of a decision (which is now subject to appeals to the Environment Court).
+5.21 The PORPS has advanced to the stage of the issue of a decision (which is now subject to appeals to the Environment Court).
 I have attached a list of the most relevant objectives and policies from PORPS (decisions version) to my evidence as Attachment CV2.
-The relevant section of the PORPS to the consideration of Swan and LDL submissions are: - Chapter 2 Kai Tahu Values and Interests - o Chapter 3 Otago has high quality natural resources and ecosystems - o Chapter 4 Communities in Otago are resilient, safe and healthy - o Chapter 5 People are able to use and enjoy Otago's natural and built environment - 5.22 The relevant Chapter 2 objectives and policies are 2.1 to 2.2 (Kai Tahu values and interests).
+The relevant section of the PORPS to the consideration of KRA submission are:

+- Chapter 2 Kai Tahu Values and Interests - Chapter 3 Otago has high quality natural resources and ecosystems - Chapter 4 Communities in Otago are resilient, safe and healthy - o Chapter 5 People are able to use and enjoy Otago's natural and built environment - 5.22 The relevant Chapter 2 objectives and policies are 2.1 to 2.2 (Kai Tahu values and interests).
 The PORPS requires that Kai Tahu values and interests are recognised and kaitiakitaka is expressed.
-The requested LDRZ, in my opinion, does not affect this from occurring at the time of development. - 5.23 The relevant Chapter 3 objectives and policies are Objective 3.1 and Policy 3.1.1 Fresh Water, 3.1.3 Water and 3.1.10 Natural Features, Landscapes and Seascapes and Objective 3.2 Identifying highly values natural features, landscape and seascapes, Policies 3.2.5 and 3.2.6. - 5.24 The requested LDRZ is, in my opinion, consistent with these objectives and polices to the extent the requested LDRZ can be fully integrated into the existing reticulation thereby minimising effects on the receiving environment. - 5.25 With respect to Policy 3.1.10, Objective 2 and Policies 3.2.5 and 3.2.6 the values of natural features and landscapes are recognised and provided for.
-In Mr. Espie's opinion the requested zoning does not affect the ONF of the Shotover River.

-- 5.26 Overall, I consider the requested LDRZ in this location is consistent with Objective 3.1 and 3.2 and associated relevant policies. - 5.27 The relevant Chapter 4 objectives and policies include Objective 4.1 and Policies 4.1.1 to 4.1.6 in respect of natural hazards; Objective 4.3 and Policy 4.3.1 in respect of infrastructure; and Objective 4.4 in respect of energy supply.
-These issues have all been addressed in Mr. McCartney's evidence. - 5.28 The requested LDRZ is, in my opinion, consistent with, and gives effect to, the relevant objectives and policies of the PORPS.
+The requested LDRZ, in my opinion, does not affect this from occurring at the time of development. - 5.23 The relevant Chapter 3 objectives and policies are Objective 3.1 and Policy 3.1.1 Fresh Water, 3.1.3 Water and 3.1.10 Natural Features, Landscapes and Seascapes and Objective 3.2 Identifying highly values natural features, landscape and seascapes, Policies 3.2.5 and 3.2.6. - 5.24 The requested LDRZ is, in my opinion, consistent with these objectives and polices to the extent the requested LDRZ can be fully integrated into the existing reticulation thereby minimise effects on the receiving environment. - 5.25 With respect to Policy 3.1.10, Objective 2 and Policies 3.2.5 and 3.2.6 the values of natural features and landscapes are recognised and provided for. - 5.26 Overall, I consider the requested LDRZ in this location is consistent with Objective 3.1 and 3.2 and associated relevant policies. - 5.27 The relevant Chapter 4 objectives and policies include Objective 4.1 and Policies 4.1.1 to 4.1.6 in respect of natural hazards; Objective 4.3 and Policy 4.3.1 in respect of infrastructure; and Objective 4.4 in respect of energy supply.
+These issues have all been addressed in Mr. Bryant's evidence and Mr. Glasner's report. - 5.28 The requested LDRZ is, in my opinion, consistent with, and gives effect to, the relevant objectives and policies of the PORPS.